New Park at Linden Avenue & Pine Avenue

 Is the site contaminated?

 Gasoline and waste oil underground storage tanks were removed in 1993, and an environmental case was opened and overseen by San Mateo County Groundwater Protection Program.
-Between 1993 and 2001, 440 tons of contaminated soil were removed from the property and groundwater samples were collected routinely.
+Between 1993 and 2001, 440 cubic yards of contaminated soil were removed from the property and groundwater samples were collected routinely.
 Extensive soil testing was completed in June 2023 and again in February 2024.
 In accordance with state and county health department policy for former gasoline station sites, testing confirmed the site is safe for use as a park.

 Lead soil was identified in a small portion of the 616 Linden Ave parcel.
 While deemed safe for use as a park with the soil capped on-site, the project will voluntarily remove the soil as part of the park construction project.